UcllSoftwareEngineering2324/learning-materials-students/project/sprint-0/technical-tasks/2-back-end/1-setting-up-backend-project/2-set-up-your-development-environment.md

         OpenJDK Runtime Environment Corretto-17.0.1
         OpenJDK 64-Bit Server VM Corretto-17.0.1
         ```
-1. Make sure that your PATH and JAVA_HOME variables are correctly set, if this is not the case, [configure them manually](https://www.baeldung.com/java-home-on-windows-mac-os-x-linux)
+    * If you get wrong output then make sure that your PATH and JAVA_HOME variables are correctly set, if this is not the case, [configure them manually](https://www.baeldung.com/java-home-on-windows-mac-os-x-linux)
 1. Install [Apache Maven](https://maven.apache.org/install.html)
     * Running `mvn -v` should return output similar to: